Robert Woods (wide receiver, born 1992)

-Robert Thomas Woods (born April 10, 1992) is an American professional football wide receiver.
+Robert Thomas Woods (born April 10, 1992) is an American professional football coach and former player who is the assistant wide receivers coach for the Los Angeles Rams in the National Football League (NFL).
+He played 12 seasons as a wide receiver in the NFL.
 He played college football for the USC Trojans, earning consensus All-American honors in 2011.
-He was selected by the Buffalo Bills in the second round of the 2013 NFL draft.
-He signed with the Los Angeles Rams in 2017, winning Super Bowl LVI.
-He also played for the Tennessee Titans, and Houston Texans.
+Woods was selected by the Buffalo Bills in the second round of the 2013 NFL draft.
+He signed with the Rams in 2017, winning Super Bowl LVI.
+Woods was also a member of the Tennessee Titans, Houston Texans, and Pittsburgh Steelers.

 Early life

 Woods was born in Gardena, California on April 10, 1992.
-He first attended Killian Elementary and Curtiss Middle School.
-He then attended and played high school football and ran track at Junípero Serra High School in Gardena, California, where he was a teammate of George Farmer and Marqise Lee.
-In his junior year, in 2008, Woods had 81 receptions for 1,378 yards and 19 touchdowns to go along with 15 carries for 124 rushing yards on offense.
-He also had 87 tackles, seven interceptions, and one fumble recovery on defense.
+He attended and played high school football and ran track at Junípero Serra High School in Gardena, California, where he was teammates with George Farmer and Marqise Lee.
+As a junior in 2008, Woods had 81 receptions for 1,378 yards and 19 touchdowns to go along with 15 carries for 124 rushing yards on offense.
+He also had 87 tackles, seven interceptions, and a fumble recovery on defense.

-In his senior year, in 2009, Woods caught 66 passes for 1,112 yards, had five carries for 70 yards, and had 96 total tackles along with eight interceptions and a forced fumble on defense for the Serra Cavaliers.
-In his senior year, his team won the CIF Northwestern Division Championship defeating west coast power house Oaks Christian, ending their winning streak at 34.
+As a senior in 2009, Woods caught 66 passes for 1,112 yards, had five carries for 70 yards, and had 96 total tackles along with eight interceptions and a forced fumble on defense for the Serra Cavaliers.
+The team won the CIF Northwestern Division Championship defeating west coast power house Oaks Christian, ending their winning streak at 34.
 His team would then play and beat Marin Catholic 24–20 to win the CIF Division 3 state championship and complete the season undefeated 15–0.
 They ranked fifth in the West according to USA Today.
-Following his senior season, Woods was recognized as a USA Today high school All-American and played in the 2010 U.S. Army All-American Bowl.
+Following his senior year, Woods was recognized as a USA Today high school All-American and played in the 2010 U.S. Army All-American Bowl.

 As an accomplished sprinter, Woods was a 2010 All-USA high school track & field selection by USA Today.
 He recorded personal bests of 21.04 seconds in the 200 meter dash, and 46.17 seconds in the 400 meter dash.
 Woods' 400 meters time of 46.17 ranked him #11 on the 2010 World Junior list, #4 in the USA.
 At the 2010 CIF California State Meet, Woods finished runner-up in the 400 metres to Joshua Mance in a photo finish.
 He placed third in the 200 metres, behind Remontay McClain and Davonte Stewart.
-He had career-bests of 21.04 seconds in the 200 metres and 46.17 seconds in the 400 metres.
+Woods had career-bests of 21.04 seconds in the 200 metres and 46.17 seconds in the 400 metres.
 He graduated in 2010.
 Scout.com rated him as the No. 11 prospect overall and No. 1 wide receiver prospect.
-Rivals.com listed him as the nation's No. 6 overall recruit, and the No. 1 ranked athlete.
+Rivals.com listed Woods as the nation's No. 6 overall recruit, and the No. 1 ranked athlete.
 He accepted a scholarship to attend the University of Southern California.